kkbw1/RTOS-For-TI-TM4C/README.md

 - Round-robin/Priority task scheduling
 - Priority Inheritance
 - Semaphores
-- Shell Commands from PC
+- Shell Commands from PC such as On/Off features, and Display CPU usage and process list